 There are a wide variety of great books that are available to assist both novice traders and those with experience.
-With these books, traders of all sorts can hone their craft and analyze stocks for increible returns.
+With these books, traders of all sorts can hone their craft and analyze stocks for potential returns.
 These books share a plentiful amount of information that you can start with.
-Or, even better, they can develop your day trading strategy to near perfection.
+Or, even better, they can try out a trading app or develop your day trading strategy to near perfection.
 However, it is important to remember that there is no better teacher than experience itself.

 What is it?

 ‘Day trading’ is a practice pertaining to the purchase and eventual sale of a security within a single trading day.
 Put simply, it is what happens when you open and close a security position in one day’s time.
 A majority of the time, this will take place in almost any marketplace.
 Here is a break down that simplifies the explanation:

 - Open and close (round trip) – By “open and close,” we are referring to the familiar buying and selling process.
 In the case of short-sellers, it is selling (short) and then buying.
 An alternative name for this is ‘round trip’.

 - Security position – Day trading applies to pretty much all securities, like stocks, bonds, ETFs, and even options (calls and puts).

 - Same day – If you carry out a round trip on the same day, then it is technically a day trade.
 By holding your security position well beyond the conclusion of the trading day, then it is not a day trade

 On top of day traders, there is another group known as ‘pattern day traders’.
 These are people who conduct four or more day trades within a rolling five business day period.
 Those trades will often make up more than 6% of your account activity in the span of those five days.

 Is it possible to make a living from this?